Sergiodlp63/SeleniumTranslation/README.md

 1) Phase 1: Navigate to URL

 2) Phase 2: Click and send keys to the Nth degree.
-Note: Once an 'expected behavior' has occured by completing step 2 an ensure method needs to be implemented.
+Note: Once an 'expected behavior' has occured by completing step 2 a 'ensure' type method needs to be implemented.

 3) Phase 3: Implement: Assertion to complete the test.